pvtl/docker-dev/README.md

 ## Prerequisites ⚠️

-* Your machine must be MacOS, Windows 10 _Pro_ or Linux
+* Your machine must be running MacOS, Windows 10 _Pro_ or Linux
 * Your CPU must support virtualisation (Intel VT-x or AMD-V)
 * You must have [Docker Compose installed](https://docs.docker.com/compose/install/) and Docker installed & running